azemkbu/oop_monsters_and_heroes/README.md

 /battle/heroAction/impl/lov
-  LoVAttackAction.java           // Handles the hero attack specifically within Legends of Valor LoVCastSpellAction.java        // Handles the hero's ability to cast spells specifically within Legends of Valor MoveAction.java                 // Handles the hero's ability to move on the board in Legends of Valor RecallAction.java               // Handles the hero's ability to recall back to the nexus TeleportAction.java             // Handles the hero's ability to teleport to another hero
+  LoVAttackAction.java           // Handles the hero attack specifically within Legends of Valor LoVCastSpellAction.java        // Handles the hero's ability to cast spells specifically within Legends of Valor MoveAction.java                // Handles the hero's ability to move on the board in Legends of Valor RecallAction.java              // Handles the hero's ability to recall back to the nexus TeleportAction.java            // Handles the hero's ability to teleport to another hero RemoveObstacle.java            // Handles the hero's ability to remove obstacles from the map

 /battle/heroAction/impl
   AttackAction.java              // Strategy implementing an attack action